Heymity/BedrockRemover/README.md

 Mojang took the decision of simply filling the negative part of the world with new terrain.
 Now, that solution works really great for a lot of cases, but there are some cases in which you might like not having this new terrain but have only void. e.g. Slime farms.
-These would be significantly affected by new terrain under then since other mobs, including Slime could spawn on it.
+These would be significantly affected by new terrain under them since other mobs, including Slime could spawn on it.
 Of course it is possible to solve this specific issue by just AFKing very heigh up in the sky, but sometimes that solutions isn't the best.
 Another case for having void there is for building.